opencomputeproject/Time-Appliance-Project/README.md

 ### Clock
 GNSS requires "clear sky" to function properly.
 Moreover there were several historical events of a short term time jumps by some GNSS constallations.
 Because of reliability and in combination with the security concenrns an additional holdover should be performed by [high quality](https://www.meinbergglobal.com/english/specs/gpsopt.htm) XO.
-An example could be AC, OCXO, etc.
+An example could be AC, OCXO, TCXO etc.
 In oreder to perform sustainable operation we recommend to use an AC with a holdover ± 1us or HQ OCXO with a holdover ± 22 µs.

-One approach is to use rubidium atomic clocks.
-Examples:
+Atomic clock examples:
 * [SA.3Xm](https://www.microsemi.com/product-directory/embedded-clocks-frequency-references/3825-miniature-atomic-clock-mac?fbclid=IwAR26trWBnHtV6ydBpKiViv3qS4jUpHAtQXJumUusIMB_RnCGclg2Qbd6lSc)
 * [mRO-50](https://www.orolia.com/products/atomic-clocks-oscillators/mro-50)
 * [SA.45s](https://www.microsemi.com/product-directory/embedded-clocks-frequency-references/5207-space-csac)